dan-lampman/impulse-api/readme.md

 ```
 If a route specifies both Application and Token auth, Application auth will take precedence.

-Be aware: Application auth routes should not be called from any public client since this will expose the `appKey`.
+-- Application auth routes should not be called from any public client since this will expose `appKey`.

 ### Inputs